seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 **KING HENRY V**
 No; nor it is not meet he should.
 For, though I
 speak it to you, I think the king is but a man, as I
-am: the violet smells to him as it doth to me: the
-element shows to him as it doth to me; all his
-senses have but human conditions: his ceremonies
-laid by, in his nakedness he appears but a man; and
-though his affections are higher mounted than ours,
-yet, when they stoop, they stoop with the like
-wing.
-Therefore when he sees reason of fears, as we
+am: therefore when he sees reason of fears, as we
 do, his fears, out of doubt, be of the same relish
 as ours are: yet, in reason, no man should possess
 him with any appearance of fear, lest he, by showing